agriffi10/agriffi10/README.md

 Learning what it takes to be a higher level engineer.
 Anybody can code, and get good at coding, but what does it take to be a leader?
 What does being a good leader even mean?
 I've been asking myself this for a while now.
 I'm taking steps to level up my career.

-If you'd like to learn a little bit more about my day job, checkout my LinkedIn link on my GitHub profile!
+If you'd like to learn a little bit more about my profession work, checkout my LinkedIn!

 ### Side Projects